 How long does an accident at work claim take?

 The amount of time that your claim will take depends on the nature of your injury and the circumstances around it.
-If the circumstances of the accident and your injury are straightforward, then you could be looking at the claim being completed in a matter of a few months.
+If the accident and your injury circumstances are straightforward, you could be looking at the claim being completed in a matter of a few months.
 If it is more complex, then the claim could go on for two years or more.

 Can I be disciplined for having an accident at work?

 Having an accident and being injured in the workplace is not lawful grounds for being dismissed.
-The law also says that employees are protected from being dismissed for raising health and safety complaints and for making compensation claims against their employer.
+The law also says that employees are protected from being dismissed to raise health and safety complaints and make work accident claims against their employer.

-How much can a claim for a work injury?
+How much can I claim for a work injury?

 The amount that you could claim for a workplace injury could vary by a large amount.
 It depends on how badly injured you are and how much the injury costs you financially.
 To find out how much you could receive, view our compensation calculator and call us to speak to an advisor.